bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 - Okay - so we get our user story for a new feature and look over the requirements.-
+- [click] We are going to be receiving "live" image bytes from a camera.
+- [click] If we have an error connecting to the camera - we will display an error message.
+- Otherwise - we will display the image on the screen.

+(NEXT SLIDE)

 -->